snowshine/NFTCreators/metadata-analysis/README.md

 # MetaData Analysis

-This project contains two notebooks to support the NFT Creators project
+This project contains two notebooks to support the NFT Creators project to support refining input to the GAN model input and Web AppUI statistics for context.

 ## Collections_Metadata
 Notebook processes NFT metadata collections downloaded from the OpenSea API.
-The first part of notebook performs data engineering on the json collections and turns them into a set of related pandas data frames, merged as needed with additional features created.
+The first part of notebook performs EDA and data engineering on the json collections and turns them into a set of related pandas data frames, merged as needed with additional features created.
 In adddition, visualizations/evaluations are created along with summary statistic json files for the web application.
 Run the notebook locally with the path to the zip files changed to match where downloaded to.
 See https://github.com/snowshine/NFTCreators/tree/main/data for sample data.